|TensorFlow 1 version||View source on GitHub|

 mask: Binary tensor of shape

-(samples, timesteps)indicating whether a given timestep should be masked.
+[batch_size, timesteps]indicating whether a given timestep should be masked.
+An individual

 training: Python boolean indicating whether the layer should behave in training mode or in inference mode.
 This argument is passed to the cell when calling it.
 This is for use with cells that use dropout.